OpenSCAD Preview and Language Support

 - macOS: $HOME/Documents/OpenSCAD/libraries

-To add custom library paths:
+To add additional custom library paths:

-1. Open VS Code settings (Ctrl+,
+1. Open VS Code settings (Ctrl+,)

 2. Search for "urdf-editor.OpenSCADLibraryPaths"

-3. Add additional library directories (supports ${workspace}
+3. Add additional library directories (supports ${workspaceFolder} variable)

 Example settings.json: